gnulnx/django-mongolog/README.rst

             'mongolog',
         )

-2. Add the SimpleMongoLoggerHandler to your LOGGING config.
+2. Add the SimpleMongoLogHandler to your LOGGING config.
     .. code:: python

         LOGGING = {